BuilderClan/builderclan-site/CONTRIBUTING.md

 Not sure where to start?

 - Fix a typo in the docs.
-- Update the README with clearer setup instructions.
 - Try solving a **good first issue**.

 Even small contributions are valuable!